How Railcenter created the right mix of learning activities for their ‘learning on the job’ programme

 Railcenter is the Dutch knowledge center for railway infrastructure.
-In the past they mainly offered a wide range of training programmes related to railway infrastructure.
-During recent years they have developed a broader and increasing scope.
+In the past, they mainly offered a wide range of training programmes related to railway infrastructure.
+In recent years, they have developed a broader and increasing scope.
 While they still offer training, they now also bring together multiple experts and stakeholders in the railway industry.

 One of their training programmes is called Chief Workplace Safety.
 This programme teaches employees how to secure a specific section of the railway tracks.
-Securing a section is required for maintenance or when a problem needs to be resolved.
+Securing a section is required for maintenance or for problem resolution.
 There were a few challenges with the programme:

-- The programme can only be started at set dates.
+- The programme can only be started on set dates.

-- The programme includes 7 days of classroom training and a period of practice on the job.
+- The programme includes seven days of classroom training and a period of practice on the job.

-- It can take up to 6 months before a participant is certified.
+- It can take up to six months before a participant is certified.

 Railcenter decided to redesign the programme to:

-- shorten time to competence while taking into account personal learning preferences.
+- Decrease the time to competence while taking into account personal learning preferences.

-- allow participants to achieve a higher competence level compared to the existing programme.
+- Allow participants to achieve a higher competence level than that achieved by using the existing programme.

 Learning on the Job